QuiiBz/next-international/packages/next-international/README.md

 ```

 ### Load initial locales client-side

+> **Warning**: This should not be used unless you know what you're doing and what that implies.

 If for x reason you don't want to SSR the initial locale, you can load it on the client.
 Simply remove the `getLocaleStaticProps` from your pages.